rust-lang/rfcs/text/0000-partial_types.md

  - `%hidden<%a>` - it is some specific `%a` quasi field access, but we have no access to specify it
  - `%private` is a shortcut for `%hidden<%full> Self::private`

-So, more fully we could write for struct witj private fields:
+So, more fully we could write for struct with private fields:
  - `%empty : %{%deny Self::pub, %hidden<%empty> Self::private}` access
  - `%full  : %{%permit  Self::pub, %hidden<%full>  Self::private}` access